wklnd/tribalwars/README.md

 # TWLAN2

 A local, singleplayer reimplementation of Tribal Wars, built from scratch in Java and React.
 Not affiliated with or published by InnoGames.
-The original `TWLan-linux64` game bundle is kept locally (gitignored, never committed) purely as a reference for how the real game looks and plays — this repo doesn't reuse its code, just its visual fidelity as a target.

 ## What this is